Checklist of Condo Inspection

 Condominium amenities

 If you want to maximize your lifestyle potential, then doing a good inspection by a professional building inspector of what amenities are on offer at your condo is key.
-In today’s times, having facilities such as swimming pools, gym centers, the air conditioning system and meeting rooms are fairly standard.
+In today's times, having facilities such as swimming pools, gym centers, air conditioning systems, and meeting rooms are fairly standard.
 What you should pay close attention to is if these facilities are clean and generally well-maintained.

 Also, places such as the walkways, terraces, common areas, and lounges should be in good working order.
 After all, your condominium fees will include the use of these spaces.
 So, you want to make sure you are getting your money's worth.